 Farmers Market On Manning

 Nestled under the trees of George Burnett Park, Manning’s Farmers Market is practically overflowing with goodies.
 Local organic and biodynamic fruit and veg, local meat and seafood, local eggs, local food trucks and stalls, local small goods, locally grown flowers… it’s really all about local!
 Our must-visit?
-A freshly baked scone from Scone Crazy, straight out of the oven and perfect for warming up those cool mornings.
+Level up your breakfast game with Batter Up Taiyaki.

 The George Burnett Park, corner of Manning Road and Elderfield Road, Karawara